-New regulations implemented on April 1, 2019 require Class A, B, C and D medical devices to attain a Certificate of Medical Device Notification (CMDN) in order to be imported and placed on the market in the Philippines.
-The new regulations will be implemented in three phases:
+New regulations implemented on April 1, 2019 require risk Class A medical devices obtain a Certificate of Medical Device Notification (CMDN), and risk Class B, C and D medical devices obtain a Certificate of Medical Device Registration (CMDR) to in order to be imported and placed on the market in the Philippines.
+The new regulations will be implemented in phases:

 Home country approval, or reference country approval is required for all classes of devices.

 Australia – Canada – European Union – Japan – United States